BoBch27/firevault-go/README.md

 ------------
 Firevault also supports rules that transform the field's value.
 To use them, it's as simple as registering a transformation and adding a prefix to the tag.

-- To define a transformation, use the `connection`'s `RegisterTransformation` method.
+- To define a transformation, use `Connection`'s `RegisterTransformation` method.
 	- *Expects*:
 		- name: A `string` defining the validation name
 		- func: A function of type `TransformationFn`.
 The passed in function accepts one parameter.